DarraghReid/dara-MS1/README.md

 ### Forking the GitHub Repository

-Forking the GitHub repository allows us to make a copy of our original repository where changes can be made without affect the orignal copy.
+Forking the GitHub repository allows us to make a copy of our original repository where changes can be made without affect the original copy.
 To do this, follow these steps:

 1. Log in to GitHub.